The 2018 Santorini Travel Guide

-Santorini has a population of 15,500 and a land area of 76 sq. miles (a little bigger than Manhattan).
+Santorini has a population of 15,500 and a land area of 76 sq. miles (an area a little bigger than Manhattan).
 The length of the island is 16 km and its width varies from 1 to 5 km.
 It takes 45 minutes to drive from one end of Santorini to the other.

 How To Get To Santorini

-Santorini is connected by ferry to Athens (5 to 7 hours) and the islands of Naxos, Paros, Ios, Milos, Folegandros, Mykonos, and Crete (1 to 3 hours).
-Flights from Athens to Santorini take less than 1 hour, flights from western Europe take about 3 hours.
+Santorini is connected by direct ferry to Athens (5 to 7 hours) and the islands of Naxos, Paros, Ios, Milos, Folegandros, Mykonos, and Crete (1 to 3 hours).
+Flights from Athens to Santorini take less than 1 hour, direct flights from western Europe (London, Paris, Amsterdam, Rome, Venice) take 2 to 4 hours.

 When Is The Best Time To Go To Santorini?

-The best time to go to Santorini for good weather, boat tours, swimming, sunbathing, and nightlife is from June to September.
-If beach time and hot weather are not a necessity and you’re more interested in sightseeing, history, hiking, and exploring then the months of April, May, October, and early November are also great.
+The best time to visit Santorini for good weather, boat tours, swimming, sunbathing, and nightlife is from June to September.
+If beach time and hot weather are not a necessity and you’re more interested in sightseeing, history, hiking, and exploring then late March, April, May, October, and early November are also great.